viktorijat/java-play-codetest/README.md

 # Qudini web developer code test

-To test how quickly you can pick up a new project and follow requirements we ask candidates to do the following project (in either Play 1.4.x or Play 2.x) that meets the following requirements:
+To test how quickly you can pick up a new project and follow requirements we ask candidates to do the following project (in Play 2.x https://www.playframework.com/download) that meets the following requirements:

 - Fork this project
 - Start a new Play framework app